razvanm3/isac-services-architecture/README.md

-# ISAC Human Presence Detection Prototype
+# ISAC Human Presence Detection Prototype - Orange Romania

 Integrated Sensing and Communications (ISAC) prototype for **human presence detection** using CSI data, implemented as a **service-based architecture** (microservices) in Python.